 received.
 A second stop bit will be ignored by the receiver.
 When the first stop bit is received, i.e., a complete serial frame is present in the receive shift register, the contents of the shift register will be moved into the

 receive buffer.
 The receive buffer can then be read by application software.

-The USART receiver has three major error flags: frame error, data overrun and parity error.
+The USART receiver has three major error flags: frame error, data overrun, and parity error.
 All can be accessed by reading a special register in USART hardware.
 Sometimes the flags are present in the receive buffer together with the frame for which they indicate the error status.
-Application software can take decisions based on the error.
+Application software can make decisions based on the error.